alfille/distance/README.md

 Dr. Albert Mao found [known results](https://mathworld.wolfram.com/HypercubeLinePicking.html) for the 2-norm with low dimension and bounds for arbitrary dimension.
 ![Analytic](images/Known.png)

 Here the results have been normalized to sqrt(dimension).
 Interestly, MontiCarlo simulation gives a much better estimate.
+The [spreadsheet](example/Known.xlsx) that generated this result is in the example directory.

 ## Further